DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/Docs/Design.md

 ## Design

 The entertainment is a load on demand module.
-In a running instance of PyHouse only the sub-modules that are defined in the config file are loaded.
+In a running instance of PyHouse only the sub-modules that are defined as active in the config file are loaded.
 This makes it sort of a plugin system.
 This lowers the memory footprint of the system.
 Since there are a lot of different entertainment device modules, this will be a big savings of memory.

 This module is message driven.
 A Mqtt message is sent to entertainment.py and it dispatches it to the appropriate module.
 These messages have topics that begin with:
-		pyhouse/house name/entertainment/...
+		pyhouse/house name/entertainment/<device or service>/

 The modules may return a status message, control other submodules or ...

 ```python
 ===== _Connector ===== <class 'twisted.internet.tcp.Connector'>